Mort Shuman: Awards and honors

-Shuman was named one of the 2010 recipients of the Ahmet Ertegun Award from the Rock and Roll Hall of Fame.
+On March 15, 2010, Shuman was inducted into the Rock and Roll Hall of Fame during the 25th annual induction ceremony at the Waldorf Astoria Hotel in New York.
+He was one of the 2010 recipients of the Ahmet Ertegun Award from the Rock and Roll Hall of Fame.
 He joined his early collaborator Doc Pomus, who was inducted in 1992.